mrez09/mrez09/README.md

 ## Hi there!
 I am Muhammad Rizki Eka Saputra 👋

-Coding is more than just writing lines of code; it's about problem-solving, creativity, and crafting solutions.
+"Code is read much more often than it is written," according to Guido Van Rossum.

 <!--
 **mrez09/mrez09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.